pyserial/pyserial/documentation/pyserial_api.rst

     This class is used to provide the above functions for to Serial port objects.

-    Note that when the serial port was opened with _NO_ timeout that readline blocks until it sees a newline (or the specified size is reached) and that readlines would never return and therefore refuses to work (it raises an exception in this case)!
+    Note that when the serial port was opened with no timeout that readline blocks until it sees a newline (or the specified size is reached) and that readlines would never return and therefore refuses to work (it raises an exception in this case)!